UntyperSoftworks/CodeArchives/RobloxCheats/readme.md

 And for the sake of myself, I do not exploit that often anymore (thankfully).

-In this folder consists of old source files of my Roblox scripts (that are embarrasing now because they are extremely unoptimized and disorganized).
+In this folder consists of old source files of my Roblox scripts (that are embarrasing now because they are extremely unoptimized and disorderly).

 I assume some of these scripts don't work annymore because the game patched them or they include deprecated stuff that Roblox or the games no longer use.